The JFace UI framework

 JFace frees you up to focus on the implementation of your specific plug-in's function, rather than focusing on the underlying widget system or solving problems that are common in almost any UI application.

-JFace and the workbench
+JFace and the Workbench

 Where does JFace end and the workbench begin?
 Sometimes the lines aren't so obvious.
 In general, the JFace APIs (from the packages org.eclipse.jface.*) are independent of the workbench extension points and APIs.
 Conceivably, a JFace program could be written without using any workbench code at all.